emacdona/onlispBookClub/projects/blog/_posts/2026-02-16-nix-docs-store.md

 ## Mathematicians

-I have a batchelors degree in math, but I want to be clear: I do not claim to be a mathematician.
+I have a bachelors degree in math, but I want to be clear: I do not claim to be a mathematician.
 I just mention it because I do have at least some experience operating in an environment where mathematicians are moulded.

-In particular[1], I've read lots of pages of lots of math texbooks, and had plenty of disucssions about abstract mathematical models.
+In particular[1], I've read lots of pages of lots of math textbooks, and had plenty of discussions about abstract mathematical models.

-Nix Store: A flat datbase of Store Objects.
+Nix Store: A flat database of Store Objects.
 Store Object: A hierarchical database of Filesystem Objects.

 Both of which happen to live on a filesystem, one (both) of which happens to use specially crafted filesystem paths as its (their) addresses